mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 URL: http://mediacloud.org/api/v2/stories/list?last_processed_stories_id=2523432&q=sentence%3Aobama+AND+media_id%3A1

-Return a stream of all New York Times stories mentioning Obama greater than the given last_processed_stories_id.
+Return a stream of all stories from The New York Times mentioning Obama greater than the given last_processed_stories_id.

 ## Sentences